fjadidi2001/GoLang-Exploration/README.md

 # Function
 A function is a group of statements that exist within a program for the purpose of performing a specific task.
-At a high level, a function takes an input and returns an output.
+<br>At a high level, a function takes an input and returns an output.
 <br>